-Today, instead of clear, concise professional in-depth content, we find space-constricted print competing with click-driven eContent.
-Yes the professional content is still there, but consider the plethora of additional reading material you encounter every day.
+Today, instead of clear, concise professional in-depth content, we find space-constricted print material competing with click-driven space devouring eContent.
+Yes, the professional content is still there, but consider the plethora of additional reading material you encounter every day.
 I’m glad some material comes with a snippet that lets me know basically what the article is about.
 Can you name some sources that present data and information in useful ways?

-As printing became more expensive and an environmental concern, more content migrated to the Technojungle Internet, combined with other media.
+As printing became more expensive and an environmental concern, more content migrated to the Technojungle Internet, combined with other media, such as video.
 Take a look around at the online content you deal with.
 Much of it is spread amongst many pages.

 Advertising costs in print are based on the portion of a page consumed and the position in the publication.
 In the online Technojungle world, advertisers pay for clicks.
 A page with shorter content costs the same as a long page of content.
 Splitting the content up can generate more clicks and thus more revenue for the publication.
 While a long page is harder to read, the extra click can mean the loss of the reader, if they decide they have read enough.

 Technojungle audio and video material is quite different from text.
 Being contained in a more linear format, it is difficult to scan, skip, and skim.
 How do you deal with audio and video content?
 I often just let the content play, however, I can easily lose hours of time when I know there are portions I could skip.
-I sometimes use the arrow keys when viewing on my computer.
+Sometimes I use the arrow keys when viewing on my computer.
 It is not as easy on other devices and only results in skipping a few seconds

 We need to become the editor for our Technojungle lives.
 Armed with our virtual razor blade, we need to chop the galleys of endless text and other media that we don’t need to read—think noise.
 I admit that I have to develop my skills.
 Like any skill, it takes a concerted effort to develop.

-No doubt you are already doing some scanning, skipping, and skimming.
-Hopefully you can develop the skill further and more consciously to manage your life.
+No doubt you are already doing some scanning, skimming, and skipping.
+Hopefully you can develop the skills further and more consciously to manage your life.
 Did you know there is actually a new economy?